-During the 2019/20 bushfires, we were forced to close the facility to the public for an extended period of time.
+During the 2019/20 bushfires, Council was forced to close the facility to the public for an extended period of time.
 Due to a lack of available processing space, some waste was diverted or sent out of the Eurobodalla Shire.
 This was inconvenient to the community and had a significant financial cost to Council.

-Once we reopened the site was reopened to the public, bottlenecks at the weighbridge and receival area resulted in long queues and wait times.
-By upgrading this access point we will improve access to the facility and the associated waste collection and recording.
+Once Council reopened the site, bottlenecks at the weighbridge and receival area resulted in long queues and wait times.
+By upgrading this access point, Council will improve access to the facility and the associated waste collection and recording.

-This project involves constructing of a new waste cell and associated enabling works, including:
+This project involves finalising the construction of a new waste cell and associated enabling works, including:

 - a leachate and sediment management system